omicscodeathon/capn10snp/README.md

 ### Results

 A total of 6922 SNPs of the human CAPN10 gene were retrieved from the dbSNP database (dbSNP NCBI: https://www.ncbi.nlm.nih.gov/snp).
 Out of which 662 were missense (nsSNP), 669 were non-coding transcripts, 349 were synonymous, 4561 were intronic, only 1 initiator codon variant, 3 inframe insertions, 2 inframe indels, and 2 inframe deletions.
 For the current study, only nsSNPs (missense) of CAPN10 were selected.
 The Screening of functional Single nucleotide variants in CAPN10 was performed using a series of bioinformatics tools using the CAPN10 gene obtained from dbSNP.
-Different input queries (protein change, amino acid sequences, etc) were subjected to in-silico analysis through a variety of tools, which include SIFT, SNAP2, Align GVGD, Polyphen-2, PROVEAN, and PANTHER.
+Different input queries (protein change, amino acid sequences, etc) were subjected to in-silico analysis through a variety of tools, which include SIFT, Align GVGD, Polyphen-2, and PANTHER.
 The following figures represent the output that were obtained.

 ![image](figures/SIFT_analysis.jpg)